D3SOX/bmbf/README.md

 ## Creating a releasable APK
 1. Navigate to the `./BMBF` project on the command line.
-2. Execute `dotnet publish -c Release`.
+2. Execute `dotnet publish -c Release --no-restore`.
 3. The APK will be located at `./BMBF/bin/Release/net6.0-android/android-arm64/publish/com.weareneutralaboutoculus.BMBF-Signed.apk`